Who’s Doing Instructional Guitar Videos Right?

 It’s no easy task to pick clear winners when you consider the amount of contenders in the ring.
 Anyone with a smartphone and a few chords under their belt can throw together a YouTube channel.

-Considering there are over 300 hours of video uploaded to YouTube every minute, we are essentially looking for a needle in a very large haystack.
+There are over 300 hours of video uploaded to YouTube every minute.
+We are essentially looking for a needle in a very large haystack.

 Lucky for you, you have a guide with deep experience navigating the video wilderness.

-As a professional guitar player and instructor for over 25 years (and a chronic YouTube junkie), my experience allows the good fortune of detecting who the real winners are in the instructional videos ring.
+I have been a professional guitar player and instructor for over 25 years (and a chronic YouTube junkie).
+My experience allows the good fortune of detecting who the real winners are in the instructional videos ring.

 Before we continue, let’s set up a few clear guidelines first:

-As a guitar player looking for help, let’s say you’re a beginner but not totally green.
+Are you a beginner but not totally green?
 You’re getting your feet wet with a few chords but you still need help with changes or strumming.
 Or maybe you’re looking to expand into new areas such as single note phrases, lead work or need that one particular skill to play your favorite song.

 Guitar players are also extremely passionate about their favorite guitar tunes.
-With so many styles of music we’ll be concentrating on the most popular genres such as rock, country, blues etc.
+With so many styles of music we’ll be concentrating on the most popular genres such as rock and country.

-A few other things taken into consideration are production quality, content, view count and perhaps more importantly, personality and presentation.
+We will take into consideration production quality, content, view count and perhaps more importantly, personality and presentation.

 Enough preamble, on with the show!